steveschnepp/blog.pwkf.org/_posts/2023-08-18-lambda-mcu-working-vm.md

 emulator* therefore looked like a good fit.
 It is actually rather well written, but after a while, I discovered that it is really geared to running Linux NOMMU.
-Which means that it has some quirks, notably not emulating a MCU, but a full featured CPU with periphericals.
+Which means that it has some quirks, notably not emulating a MCU, but a full featured CPU with peripherals.
 The amount of work that went into it is rather amazing as it delivers on its promised.*

 ### Rv32iEmulator